SamirTalwar/jenga/tutorial/02_more_rules.md

 Hello, 55 jenga!
 ```

-Unfortunately, not all is well.
-If we look at the exit code from running our executable we see something strange:
+Unfortunately something is wrong.
+The exit code when running our executable is 17.
 ```
 ,jenga/hello.exe; echo $?
 Hello, 55 jenga!